 Early indications of an intention to stand as a candidate for election to the PCC, or as Churchwarden are requested, as this allows the Vicar to talk with the candidate about their vision for St. Stephen’s together with any matters candidates may wish to raise with the Vicar in advance.

 Anyone wishing to stand as Churchwarden is asked to speak to Steve Newbold in advance of submitting a nomination.

 ANNUAL CHURCH MEETINGS

-This year our twin meetings - the Annual Meeting of Parishioners and the Annual Church Meeting will both take place virtually, because of the pandemic, at 8.00pm on Wednesday 26th May.
-At the first meeting we elect our two Churchwardens to serve for the coming year.
-At the second meeting we elect up to three new PCC members for a three year term to replace retiring members and one member for one year.
+This year our twin meetings - the Annual Meeting of Parishioners and the Annual Church Meeting - will both take place in person.
+At the first meeting we elect our two Churchwardens to serve for the coming year (One of our current churchwardens is willing and eligible to stand again, the other will be standing down after 4 years).
+At the second meeting we elect up to three new PCC members for a three year term to replace retiring members.
 We are very grateful to those standing down for the time and dedication they have given.

 All members are Trustees and must therefore be eligible as such under Charity Commission guidelines.
 This helpful leaflet gives an overview - Trusteeship - an introduction for PCC members.

 Compliance – Ensure the PCC complies with charity and church law

 Prudence – Ensure that the PCC is financially sound

 Duty of care – Using personal knowledge and experience to ensure that the PCC is well run and efficient